Azerbaijan National Independence Party: Ideology and political positions

 The main purpose of the party is to combine the principles of Azerbaijanism and modernization in thought; conservatism in tradition and morality; liberty in economy; justice in social life, as well as achieving unity and integrity of the society and state.

 The party struggles for building democracy and establishing rule of law in the country, something that has exposed its supporters to various forms of punishments from the current regime.

 Organization

 NIPA is one of the leading political parties in Azeri politics, playing an important role in public and social life, with local branches in 73 regions and more than 40 000 members.

 International networks

-The party has a well-developed international network, as a member of the International Democrat Union IDU, a working association of over 82 centre-right parties from over 63 countries.
+The party has a well-developed international network, as a member of the International Democracy Union (IDU), a working association of over 82 centre-right parties from over 63 countries.
 In 1996 NIPA became associative member of the union and is a full member since May, 1999.
 The leader of the party, Etibar Mammadov is one of the vice-chairmen of IDU.